(This article was originally published August 8, 2012)

 (This feature appears in the August 2012 issue of Playbill magazine.)

-Watch the exclusive Playbill Video about how the men of Newsies warm up before performances.
+Watch an exclusive Playbill Video about how the men of Newsies warm up before performances.